fagan2888/reputation_engine/README.md

 # Reputation Engine

 ## Overview
 This project is a functional prototype of a blockchain-based reputation engine allowing users to give and receive reputational reviews based on public key personas.
 These reputational reviews are based on two factors: a rating of the trustworthiness of the user and a weighting that user's judgment.
-For example, one user maybe completely trustworthy, but have poor judgment of how trustworthy others are.
+For example, one user may be completely trustworthy, but have poor judgment of how trustworthy others are.
 In that case, the user would receive a high rating, but a low weighting.
 The data generated as a side-effect of these reviews can be used to create a graph that can be traversed to arrive at a reputation.

 ## Setup